PunchThrough/bean-docs/src/features/scratch-chars.md

 }
 ```

-This sketch does the following:
+Here's what the code does:

 * **Line 8:** Get the current temperature and save it to the 8-bit signed integer variable `temperature`
 * **Line 9:** Set the value of Scratch Characteristic #1 to the value of the `temperature` variable